 Special treatment and diagnosis stations were also launched in the most at-risk provinces recently following government and NGO efforts.
 The disease affects the northern provinces acutely due to their subtropical climate, but is exacerbated by generally lower levels of basic sanitation among poorer rural populations in northern Argentina.

 As such, targeted action is what the government and NGOs working against Chagas disease have tried to achieve.

 “The government’s Program Against Chagas including tomorrow’s National Day Without Chagas, works alongside targeted provincial programmes too.
 It has helped promote diagnosis and provides free treatment for infected people,” Abril said.

 The Healthy World programmes director said that in recent years there had been a slight tendency of falling infection rates among some populations since the government effort was launched in 2011, although due to the stealth-like nature of the disease and lack of public awareness about its symptoms there are no precise data for Chagas infection rates.

 While the positive efforts of the government and NGOs like Healthy World have helped launch initiatives to combat the disease, though, the problems of diagnosis and treatment coverage—despite it’s high effectiveness—remain obstacles in the fight against the disease.

-Rick L. Tarleton, the president of the international Chagas Foundation, told the Herald that despite renewed government efforts, the majority of the estimated 1.5 million Argentines already infected nationwide were not receiving medical help.
+Rick L. Tarleton, the president of the international Chagas Foundation, said that despite renewed government efforts, the majority of the estimated 1.5 million Argentines already infected nationwide were not receiving medical help.

 “Unfortunately I don’t think National Day Without Chagas had much impact.
 Few of those already infected are being treated.
 We have a long way to go,” he said.